-- 6.1 Once a conflict of interest has been declared the person to who the conflict has been declared (usually the line manager) is responsible for resolving the conflict of interest as soon as is reasonably practicable, taking into consideration the impact of the conflict of interest that has been declared. - 6.2 Where possible the resolution of a conflict of interest should be with the agreement of the employee concerned. - 6.3 Where the person to whom the conflict of interest has been declared is uncertain how to proceed he or she should refer the matter to their more senior colleague and/or seek advice from the Human Resources manager. - 6.4 Where resolution cannot be reached within one working week a preliminary decision must be reached either to permit the employee to continue in the activity in the interim (possibly with modifications or to require the employee to suspend involvement in the activity in the interim pending final resolution and this decision communicated to the employee .
-Where interim suspension has been decided, the reasons for this should be communicated to the employee. - 6.5 Where a conflict of interest is considered there will be one of 3 outcomes - An agreement that the matter raised does not present a conflict of interest to the Office - An agreement that the activity can be allowed to continue with modifications such as - o Disclosure of pertinent information to relevant individuals - o Exclusion from decision making authority - Third party review of decisions made by the employee - Limited involvement only in the activity - Increased supervision or monitoring of the activity - Removal of others (eg friend or relative) from the activity that caused the conflict - An agreement that the employee should not be involved further in the activity - 6.6 Where no agreement can be reached by the employee and their manager the default position will be that the employee should not be involved further in the activity - 6.7 In all circumstances where a manager is required to consider a conflict of interest, the manager to whom the conflict of interest has been disclosed must maintain a written record of the disclosure and all subsequent related actions and decisions.
-Where a conflict of interest is ongoing it is important that the current and future line managers are aware of it.
+- 6.1 Once a conflict of interest has been declared the person to who the conflict has been declared (usually the line manager) is responsible for managing the conflict of interest as soon as is reasonably practicable, taking into consideration the impact of the conflict of interest that has been declared. - 6.2 Where possible the management of a conflict of interest should be with the agreement of the relevant member of staff. - 6.3 Where the person to whom the conflict of interest has been declared is uncertain how to proceed he or she should refer the matter to their more senior colleague and/or seek advice from the Director of HR and Corporate Services. - 6.4 Where a resolution cannot be achieved within five working days, a preliminary decision must be reached either to permit the member of staff to continue in the activity in the interim (possibly with modifications or to require the employee to suspend involvement in the activity in the interim pending final resolution and this decision communicated to that individual.
+Where interim suspension has been decided, the reasons for this should be communicated to the member of staff. - 6.5 Where a conflict of interest is considered there will be one of three outcomes - An agreement that the matter raised does not present a conflict of interest to the Police Ombudsman - An agreement that the activity can be continued with modifications these may include; - Disclosure of information to relevant individuals - Exclusion from decision making authority - Third party review of decisions made by the employee - Limited involvement only in the activity - Increased supervision or monitoring of the activity - o Removal of others (e.g. friend or relative) from the activity that caused the conflict - An agreement that the member of staff should not be involved further in the activity.

+- 6.6 Where no agreement can be reached by the employees and their manager the default position will be that the employee should not be involved further in the activity. - 6.7 In all circumstances where a manager is required to consider a conflict of interest, the manager to whom the conflict of interest has been disclosed must maintain a written record of the disclosure and all subsequent related actions and decisions.
+Where a conflict of interest is ongoing, it is important that the current and subsequent line managers are aware of it.
 The fact that there is an ongoing conflict of interest which has been identified must be communicated to any subsequent line manager of the individual concerned. - 6.8 In all cases a copy of the conflict of interest consideration and decision must be forwarded to the HR manager who is responsible for maintaining such conflicts of interest in a register.

-7 Article 2 Policy Considerations
+7. Article 2 Policy Considerations